 As of June 30, 2006, the District operated 437 elementary schools, 74 middle/junior high schools, 61 senior high schools, 10 multi-level schools, 59 options high schools, 22 magnet schools and 138 magnet centers, 17 special education schools, 100 early childhood education centers, 24 community adult schools, five regional occupational centers, five skills centers, one regional occupational program center, five infant centers, 27 primary school centers and one newcomer school.
-In addition, as of June 30, 2006, there were 10 dependent charter schools operated by the District and 77 fiscally independent charter schools within the District's boundaries.
-The District currently has 94 fiscally independent charter schools and expects to have 20 additional fiscally independent charter schools open in Fiscal Year 2007-08.
+In addition, as of June 30, 2006, there were 10 dependent charter schools operated by the District and 77 fiscally independent charter schools and expects to have 20 additional fiscally independent charter schools open in Fiscal Year 2007-08.
 The District has certain fiscal oversight and other responsibilities with respect to both dependent and independent charter schools.
 However, independent charter schools receive their funding directly from the State of California (the "State") and function like independent agencies, including having control over their staffing and budget.
-For these reasons, information regarding enrollment, average daily attendance, budgets and other financial information relating to independent charter schools is not included in the District's audit reports or in this Official Statement.
+For these reasons, information regarding enrollment, average daily attendance, budgets and other financial information relating to independent charter schools is not included in the District's or in this Official Statement.